tierdev/docs/content/concepts/usage.md

 ## Counters

 Tier of course has no idea what your actual features are, _really_.
 You could be shipping stamps, serving files, washing cars, anything.

 Tier is, at its core, a series of timers and counters that your app uses to track the usage of whatever it is your app does.

-Internally, there is a _positive_ counter, and a _negative_ counter, so that Tier can track each reservation _and each refund_ over time.
+Internally, there is a _positive_ counter, and a _negative_ counter, so that Tier can track each usage increase _and decrease_ over time.

 ## Overages

-When a reservation puts an org's usage of a feature beyond the last tier in their plan, they go into an "overage" state.
+When usage puts an org beyond the last tier in their plan for that feature, they go into an "overage" state.

 Overages are not billed, but they _are_ recorded.